Native Bridge

 Here, we are using a few flags:

-• --init will kill any zombie processes left behind after the container is stopped.
+will kill any zombie processes left behind after the container is stopped.--rm

-• --rm will remove the container after it is stopped.
+will remove the container after it is stopped.-v /path/to/harman/binary/ppdeploy/ppfp/:/flash

-• -v /path/to/harman/binary/ppdeploy/ppfp/:/flash is the most important flag in the command.
-To run the Native Bridge, you need to mount a volume with the Harman provided libHCSFP_CX.so file inside the container at /flash.
+is the most important flag in the command.
+To run the Native Bridge, you need to mount a volume with the Harman providedlibHCSFP_CX.so

 Finally, we just run the latest build of the bridge that has been shipped, and loaded into docker.